The line of action is a key ingredient to making your character’s poses look more dynamic.

 The one thing that will really bring your drawings to life is that 'line of action'.
 You can think of it as the back bone of a character or just as the imaginary line that dictates how the body will move.
 This line should always be used in setting up a pose.

-Lines of action are not limited to characters alone, here's samples by Bill Peet on how invisible lines can be found in the overall layout of a well composed scene or illustration to create rhythm, flow, and a focal point within the shot:
+Lines of action are not limited to characters alone, here's samples from Bill Peet on how these invisible lines of direction and force can be found in the overall layout of a well composed scene or illustration to create rhythm, flow, and a focal point within the shot:

 Most storyboard artists and animators follow this method as a basic principle for planning out the acting and motion of the animated characters - their attitude and behaviors become expressed through their physical body.